Sh4zKh4n/lcsc-2019/code/week4/README.md

 target_link_libraries(TestU01 INTERFACE mylib probdist testu01)
 ```

+## Testing our RNG using TestU01

-Next, we add a dependency of our LCSC library on TestU01.
+First, we must add a dependency of our LCSC library on TestU01.
 This way, any program that depends on LCSC will also depend on TestU01.

 ```cmake
 target_link_libraries(lcsc INTERFACE TestU01)
 ```

-## Testing our RNG using TestU01

 We create a new file `example/test_rng.cpp`, and a target to our CMakeLists.txt: